StockSharp/AlgoTrading/API/2801-2900/2801_Martingale_Bone_Crusher/README.md

 - Position volume is aligned with the instrument’s volume step, minimum, and maximum limits.
 - Floating profit calculations rely on the instrument’s `PriceStep` and `StepPrice`.
 If they are zero the money-based protections are automatically skipped.
-- Only the C# implementation is supplied.
-The Python port is intentionally omitted per task requirements.
+- Implementations are available in both C# and Python.